KyleWeesner/Catpstone-League_of_Legends_Win_Predictor/README.md

 ## Results

-Many different types of algorithms were used for modeling.
-All of the models here had relatively the same cross val scores so deciding on the final model for the app was based on how fast the model is is able to predict on data.
-Because League of Legends is a constantly changing game models will need to be re-trained depending on the season/ patch.
-In this project LogisticRegression had the fastest training speed.
-This data was collect for games in Season 12.
-It appears that there may be a "ceiling" for how well our models can predict.
-Most models were around the same accuracy, so more features may be needed for improving model performance.
+There were many types of algorithms that were used for modeling.
+All of the models had relatively the same cross-val scores.
+Deciding on the final model for the app was based on how fast the model was able to predict on the data.
+Because League of Legends is a constantly updating their gameplay, some of my models will need to be re-trained depending on the season/ update.
+This data was collected during Season 12.

+If you look below at my plot, it appears that there may be a cap for how well my models can predict.
+Most of my models were around the same accuracy, so more features may be needed for improving my model performance.

 ![img](./images/model_improvement.jpg)

-Looking at the models developed prediction speed on the training data LogisticRegression is the fastest prediction model.
-It is important to have more computationally faster models, so with this information the final model decided on is LogisticRegression.
-The model is well fitted with the training data, performs well on unseen data, and is the fastest at predicting.
+All of my models had the same accuracy.
+The second most important factor was the speed of my models.
+Having a faster computational speed determined my model for my app.
+That model was LogisticRegression.

 ![img](./images/models_prediction_speed.jpg)

 &nbsp;

-The final model's accuracy on the test set is 0.77.
-The data is split about 50/50 between blue team and red team wining.
-This is good because playing on left side or right side does not influence the game in higher ranks.
+The final model's accuracy score on the test set was 0.77.
+The data was split about 50/50 on the winning percentage between the blue team and the red team.
+This was great because playing on the left side or the right side had no bias to influence the chance of winning the game.

 ![img](./images/confusion_matrix.png)

 ## App Deployment

-Due to legal agreements this app will not be publically avaiable on a website until product get registered and approved by riot.
+Due to legal agreements this app will not be publically available on a website until the product gets registered and approved by Riot Games.

-## Conclusions
+## Conclusion
-My model can be a useful application in the blitz app for league of legend gamers who are wanting to play rank being time efficient.
-The final model was a LogististicRegression algorithm with a 77% accuracy on unseen data.
+My model can be a useful application in the Blitz App for League of Legend gamers who are wanting to play a ranked match while being efficient with their time.
+The final model used was a LogististicRegression Algorithm with a 77% accuracy on unseen data.

  # Note:Clean up Repo and make structure